szte-wsn/szte-wsn/support/java/org/szte/wsn/CSVProcess/ReadMe.txt

 separator
-	String(character) value, TODO,  default is ";"
+	String(character) value, separator of the values of different columns in output files,  default is ";"

 nodeIdSeparator
-	String(character) value, separates header id from node id in header ,default is ":"
+	String(character) value, separator of header id from node id in header of output files  ,default is ":"

-avgOutputFileName
-	String value, name of the output file of the averages, default is "avgfile.csv"

-insertGlobal
-	Boolean value [true,false], determines whether we want to insert the global time column into the output file??
-TODO ,default value is "true"

 maxerror
-	Integer value, determines the threshold in detecting tears in local timeline ???
-TODO ,default value is 120
+	Integer value, determines the threshold in detecting disruptions in local timeline ,default value is 120

 timeformat
 	String value, determines the time display format, default is "yyyy.MM.dd/HH:mm:ss.SSS"

 confFile
-	String value, path of the converters configuration file, default is "convert.conf"
+	String value, path of the used structure's configuration file, default is "convert.conf"

 csvExt
-	String value, extension of output files, when there are more files TODO, default is ".csv"
+	String value, extension of output files, when there are more files, default is ".csv"

 startTime
 	Long value [min, any long value], determines the starting time of the merging in the global file, default is "min"